Kiss of Death (Jadakiss album)

 Kiss of Death is the second solo studio album by American rapper Jadakiss.
-It was released on June 22, 2004 via Ruff Ryders/Interscope Records.
+It was released on June 22, 2004, via Ruff Ryders/Interscope Records.
 Recording sessions took place at Powerhouse Studios, Evil Genius Studios and Right Trax Studios in New York, Groovyville Studios and Tha Chuuuch in California and 54 Sound in Detroit.

 Production was handled by Black Key, Neo Da Matrix, Scott Storch, Alchemist, Baby Grand, DJ Green Lantern, Elite, Eminem, Havoc, JellyRoll, Kanye West, Red Spyda, Swizz Beatz and The Neptunes, with Darrin Dean, Joaquin "Waah" Dean and Alex Higdon serving as executive producers.
 It features guest appearances from his The Lox cohorts Sheek Louch and Styles P, as well as Anthony Hamilton, DJ Quik, Eminem, Kanye West, Mariah Carey, Nate Dogg, Pharrell Williams, Snoop Dogg and Nesha.

 In the United States, the album debuted at number one on both the Billboard 200 and the Top R&B/Hip-Hop Albums charts, selling 246,000 copies in its first week.
 It also made it to number 65 on the UK Albums Chart and number 10 on the UK Hip Hop and R&B Albums Chart, and number 139 in France.
-On March 11, 2005, it was certified gold by the Recording Industry Association of America for sales of over 500,000 copies in the US alone.
+On July 12, 2004, it was certified gold by the Recording Industry Association of America for sales of over 500,000 copies in the US alone.
+By October 2005, the Kiss Of Death had sold 1.7 million copies in the U.S. and 2.1 million copies worldwide.

 The album was supported by three singles "Time's Up", "Why" and "U Make Me Wanna" with accompanying music videos.
 All the singles went charted on the US Billboard Hot 100, peaking at No. 70, 11 and 21, respectively.